 2. Security

 We will use the https protocol to manage the communication between servers and users, in particular the access of an admin is very critical because criminals logging in as admin could lead to exorbitant levels sensors’ thresholds so that catastrophic events can occur without the server being able to detect them and consequently without the managers being aware of it.

+We also implemented a password generation feature that randomly generates a password for each new user, with a random length from 7 to 10 characters.
+This should shield us from potential intruders that try to guess a manager’s password, or bruteforce attacks.
+We also store the passwords in the DB with the md5 cryptographic hash function.

 3. Scalability

-The mysql DB will only store the identity of each individual sensor so we will have a tuple for each sensor that can be easily managed if the number of monitored sensors is increased.
+The MariaDB will only store the identity of each individual sensor so we will have a tuple for each sensor that can be easily managed if the number of monitored sensors is increased.
 For storing the measurements detected by the sensors, up to 54,000,000 measurements per minute can be written to the NOSQL db.